ropensci/roweb3/content/blog/2021-08-17-coworking-sessions/index.md

     - Mix and match as you like
     - 'Noisy' room is for discussing problems, asking questions, and chatting
 3. We have 5-min breaks with fun scavenger hunts to get you up and moving
 4. Repeat!
-We'll do a total of 3x 30min co-working blocks each separated by a 5-min break
+We'll do a total of 3x 30min work blocks each separated by a 5-min break
 5. Wrap up, a chance to share what we did and say good bye